Updated October 30, 2024

 9. Access to rebates on credit card applications

 Scotiabank regularly uses affiliate partners that offer rebates on approved credit card applications.
-For example, the Great Canadian Rebates (GCR) rebate of $150 on the popular Scotiabank Gold American Express Card is very appealing.
+For example, the Great Canadian Rebates (GCR) current rebate of $125 on the popular Scotiabank Gold American Express Card is very appealing.

 Offers are loaded on the app and the Scene+ membership card is within easy reach to take advantage of earning opportunities.
 Tapping on an account holder’s points total reveals points-earning activity by date and credit card, with multipliers.
 A quick glance reveals if points and multipliers have been correctly applied.